-The Apostle Paul experienced betrayal throughout the course of his ministry — and I am sure you and I will too.
-Such is normative in the life of the believer according to the Bible.
+The apostle Paul experienced betrayal throughout the course of his ministry—and I am sure you and I will too.
+Such is normal in the life of the believer according to the Bible.
 So don’t be surprised when it happens to you.
 Sage believers will counsel you that God uses wounded followers of His in the mightiest of ways.

 How do you handle betrayal?
 How do you overcome the negative emotions associated with it?
 Have you learned the secret of turning your enemy’s dislike into a holy motive of not only growing internally from the hurt, but learning how that hurt can be channeled to propel you forward in your calling?

 As we will see, Paul had some fair-weather followers; their betraying tendencies were a common occurrence in his life.
-In the life of Peter, too, there was an element in his thinking, I am sure, that Jesus had betrayed him when things didn’t turn out the way he thought they would; were these feelings what motivated his response to deny Christ?
+In the life of Peter, too, there was an element in his thinking that Jesus had betrayed him when things didn’t turn out the way he thought they would.
+Were these feelings what motivated his response to deny Christ?
 Later on, after growing in his faith, he responded differently to similar trials.

 Such pivotal responses to persecution and betrayal remain so today.
 I want you to note this emphasis and make application of this topic as we now survey the epistle of 2 Timothy.
-Keep this theme in mind as we water ski across the top of this insightful NT epistle.
+Keep this theme in mind as we water ski across the top of this insightful New Testament (NT) epistle.

 This is the last epistle Paul wrote (A.D.
 67) before his own martyrdom, and it is filled with intense emotion.
 The setting is this: Paul is writing to Timothy, who is his disciple, who is now pastoring the church in Ephesus.
 More closely, the church had been overrun by false teachers (cf. 1 Timothy).
 As Paul writes, Timothy’s mettle is being tested through persecution and so he writes him in ways most appropriate to best help him through the matters that are pressing him:

 Herein is the strong inference of this passage.
 If Christ had called him, no other man could put Him asunder.
-True in and of Paul’s life, was the same for Timothy’s: The application for you as a Public Servant is obvious — especially as folks take you to task prior to the election.
+This was true in Paul’s life and the same was true for Timothy.
+The application for you as a public servant is obvious—especially as folks take you to task prior to an election.